Sweets

 Input Devices

-These blocks configure the keyboards and the pointer cursor image.
-Sweets also routes touchscreen input, offers a pointer-compatible tablet fallback, and can run explicit commands for hardware switch events.
+These blocks configure keyboards and the pointer cursor image.
+Sweets can also run explicit commands for native hardware-switch transitions.

 sweets.keyboard{ ... }